amarula/chatgpt-code-review-gerrit-plugin/README.md

   logged even if their level is above the current setting.
 This is useful for debugging without the need to set the overall log level to DEBUG, which could result in excessive DEBUG messages from sources like gerrit and other plugins.
   Some usage examples can be found at [Selective Log Level Override](#selective-log-level-override) section.
-- `gptFullFileReview`: Enabled by default.
+- `aiFullFileReview`: Enabled by default.
 Activating this option sends both unchanged lines and changes to AI for review, offering additional context information.
 Deactivating it (set to false) results in only the changed lines being submitted for review.
 - `ignoreResolvedAiComments`: Determines if resolved comments from AI should be disregarded.
 The default setting is